Lie groups and Lie algebras: Proof of the Peter-Weyl theorem

 \subsection{Existence of faithful representations}

 \begin{lemma} Let $G$ be a compact Lie group and $G=G_0\supset G_1\supset...$ be a nested sequence of closed subgroups without repetitions.
 Then this sequence is finite.\end{lemma}

 \begin{proof} Assume the contrary, i.e. that it is infinite.
 The dimensions must stabilize, so we may assume that $\dim G_n$ are all the same.
-Then $K=G_n^\circ$ is independent on $n$, and we have a nested sequence
+Then $K=G_n^\circ$ is independent of $n$, and we have a nested sequence

 of finite groups, without repetitions.
 But such a sequence can't have length bigger than $|G_0/K|$, contradiction. \end{proof}

 \begin{corollary} Any compact Lie group has a faithful finite dimensional representation, so it is isomorphic to a closed subgroup of the unitary group $U(n)$. \end{corollary}